 The Nelson Mullins International Practice Group is chaired by David Wilkins, former U.S. Ambassador to Canada (2005-2009).
-This group handles investment, commercial transactions and trade and like matters.
-Services include private and public international law and represents private and public clients including practice before courts, agencies, tribunals, and governments.
-The Firm has relationships with leading law firms in other countries and presents a broad spectrum of industry, product and country experience.
-It interfaces with the firm Intellectual Property Group of over 70 professionals.
+This group handles investment, commercial transactions and trade, and like matters.
+Services include private and public international law and representing private and public clients including practice before courts, agencies, tribunals, and governments.
+The Firm has relationships with leading law firms in other countries and presents a spectrum of industry, product, and country experience.
+It interfaces with the firm Intellectual Property Group of more than 70 professionals.

 Recent representative work includes:

 - Establishing and counseling subsidiaries for numerous Japanese, German, British, Canadian, Italian, French, Dutch, Spanish, Korean, Chinese, Egyptian, Mexican, Swiss, South African, Australian, multinational corporate investors.

 - Establishment of electric vehicle manufacturing plants and distributorship network in the U.S. for Korean vehicle manufacturer

 - Performing as Merger & Acquisition counsel for foreign multinational companies purchasing U.S. companies.

 - Structuring international ventures to address corporate, commercial, intellectual property, trade, taxation, immigration and securities issues in international business investments and financial transactions.